yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 Once you have these, you're good to go!

 ## Install Sim
 Now that we have the dependencies, lets get started!
-Note, we are assuming you have setup docker to not need sudo with every call.
+Note, we are assuming you have set up Docker to not need sudo with every call.
 You can set that up by following [these](https://docs.docker.com/install/linux/linux-postinstall/) steps.
-Now, open a terminal (CTRL + ALT + T) check if docker is running
+Now, open a terminal (CTRL + ALT + T) check if Docker is running:

 {{< highlight bash >}}
 $ docker run hello-world
 {{< / highlight >}}

-If you get a error then run
+If you get a error then run:

 {{< highlight bash >}}
 $ systemctl start docker